Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 The Bloch sphere provides a more true representation of a qubit state since we know that a qubit does behave the same as a pbit.
 Rather, in order to fully model a qubit, it is important to retain knowledge of the square root of its probability in a way that is not arbitrary.
 Two dimensions are added on top of the probability simplex in order to account for the sign of the square root of the probability, and for imaginary values.

-See that the imaginary component or sign of a qubit state does not affect the probability of its observable values being measured.
-These characteristics do however become necessary for the application of operations represented by unitary matrices that decompose to a combination of Pauli matrices including either Z or Y .
-The sign or phase flip operations do not act on the probability dimension, which is in a sense the one most relevant to an observer.
+The imaginary component or sign of a qubit state does not affect the probability of its observable values being measured.
+These do however become necessary for the application of certain unitary operations like \(Z\) and \(Y\).